manoelcampos/auto-class-accessors-java/README.md

 so that the plugin will some compatibility with Lombok (despite the package of these annotations here will be different).

 Other Lombok annotation such as `@Builder` can be implemented as well, but in a different way: performing source code generation instead of adding a new Builder class inside your own class.
 This approach don't require IDE support, since the generated Java file will be found by the IDE.
 But this is something that is wonderfully made by the [Immutable Library](http://immutables.github.io).

+On the other hand, Lombok features such as `@AllArgsConstructor` won't be implemented here, since they introduce new methods just in the .class files, that your IDE won't be aware of.
+Furthermore, this annotation and `@Builder` have their own [issues for years](https://github.com/projectlombok/lombok/issues/2888).